adjtomo/pyatoa/pyatoa/docs/overview.rst

 What is Pyatoa?
 ~~~~~~~~~~~~~~~
 At its core, Pyatoa is a waveform assessment package.
-Put very simply, it is
+The short version: it's
-designed to compare one set of wiggles to another set of similar wiggles.
+designed to compare one set of wiggles to another set of (similar) wiggles.
+The
+objects within this package are meant to facilitate, augment, or complement
+this core functionality.

-The aim of Pyatoa is to simplify misfit quantification in adjoint tomography.
+The aim of Pyatoa is to simplify and automate misfit quantification in adjoint
-It does this by providing a high-level API to reduce the amount of code required
+tomography.
+It does so by providing a high-level API to reduce the amount of
-to accomplish repeatable tasks involved in waveform comparisons.
+code required to accomplish repeatable tasks involved in waveform comparisons.

 As the behavior of full waveform inversion is dependent on the input data, a
 high level of care must be taken in curating what is fed in.
-Pyatoa provides this attention to detail by carefully addressing the following
-tasks: seismic data gathering, waveform preprocessing,
-time windowing, misfit quantification, and adjoint source creation.

-To ensure an inversion stays on the rails, Pyatoa includes a custom data
+To ensure an
+inversion stays on the rails, Pyatoa includes a custom data
 structure for data access and storage, as well as internal fault
 tolerance and sanity checks throughout.
 Detailed logging is meant to ensure that
 Pyatoa is not a black box.

 Outside the standard routines, Pyatoa also includes a measurement aggregation
-tool to simplify bulk measurement assessement, while a series of plotting
+tool to simplify bulk measurement assessment, while a series of plotting
-routines facilitate the rapid visualization of standard inversion results.
+routines facilitate visualization of standard inversion results.

 Pyatoa is open-source and completely Python based.